centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 Access Control Lists allow you to grant rights to Centreon users.
 You can grant users rights on:

-- the menus of the Centreon web interface.
+- the menus of the Centreon web interface,

-- the [resources](#resource) users can see.
+- the [resources](#resource) users can see,

 - the actions that can be performed in the Centreon web interface.